jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/50 - interlocutors.md

 _Paul Baran's story was adapted from Walter Isaacson's awesome book_ The Innovators, _Chapter 7._

 ## The Boy Frederick

+Where do our philosphies come from.
+Let's find out

+===

 Our story is about a Maryland farm boy overcoming ignorance.
 The farm is one of those classic farms you might you'll see everytime you watch "Little House on the Prarire".
 Salt of the earth farmers raising crops and families in 19th century rural America.
 Definitely no Wikipedia or Khan Academy to log into.
 Not even many books either.